Alpine Macro was founded in October 2017 as an independent global investment research firm based in Montreal, Canada.

 “Follow the Money” is a time-tested prescription for understanding what’s likely to happen in markets.
 Our methodology is based on the simple truth that changes in money, credit and liquidity conditions drive changes in financial markets.
 Central banks play a critical role in this process through their conduct of monetary policy.
 Our senior team includes five former central bankers who have extensive experience and understanding of central banks’ lens on the economy.
 This enables them to anticipate what the Fed and other key central banks will do before the market figures it out.

-While conceptually simple, the application of a liquidity-based methodology for to forecasting financial market trends is complex.
+While conceptually simple, the application of a liquidity-based methodology for forecasting financial market trends is complex.
 The approach is part art, part science and must always be eclectic, practical, and grounded in experience.
-This is where Alpine Macro’s sweet spot.
+This is Alpine Macro’s sweet spot.

 2020 is a case in point.
 In the first quarter of the year, the Covid-19 virus’ rapid spread caused panic in financial markets.
 At Alpine Macro, our understanding of how monetary and fiscal policy impact markets led us to warn clients early on that the massive increase in liquidity would cause a V-shaped recovery in both the stock market and the economy.